-CCTA is a biennial-worldwide participatory project of short plays that coincides with the United Nations COP meetings.
-It utilizes theater to bring communities together to shed light on climate change issues and encourage communities and individuals to take environmentally conscious action.
-Founded in 2015, CCTA is a collaboration between The Arctic Cycle, the Center for Sustainable Practice in the Arts and Theater Without Borders.
+In 2019, I was invited to participate in Climate Change Theatre (CCTA), spearheaded by The Arctic Cycle in New York City.
+CCTA is a biennial, worldwide participatory project that coincides with the United Nations COP meetings.
+It utilizes theatre to bring communities together to shed light on climate change issues and encourage communities and individuals to take environmentally conscious action.

 It was my first time participating in CCTA.
+I was asked to write a 5-minute play about an aspect of climate change.
 The project resonated with every level of my being, as a writer and theater-maker, an eco-feminist and a human being.

-I wrote The Butterfly as a poem, a lyrical spoken-word, with two primary voices – one in ‘regular font’ and the other in ‘italics.’
-One voice represents the elements of nature, beginning as a butterfly and morphing into water, wind, mother earth, and the thought itself.
+I wrote The Butterfly as a poem, a lyrical spoken-word poem, with two primary voices – one in “regular font” and the other in “italics.”
+One voice represents the elements of nature, beginning as a butterfly and morphing into water, wind, Mother Earth, and the thought itself.
 The other voice is that of the human being.

-I was tremendously pleased to see The Butterfly land in more than 24 cities, to places I’ve never been… from Australia, to India, England, Canada and across the USA.
+I was tremendously pleased to see The Butterfly land in more than 24 cities, to places I’ve never been… from Australia, to India, England, Canada and across the US.

-I wish I could have seen them all, but that would have been a financial and environmental catastrophe.
+I wish I could have seen all the presentations, but that would have been a financial and environmental catastrophe.
 The great thing about writing however is that your words can travel so you don’t have to!
 Thus said, as a playwright who also directs and performs, I was terribly curious about the process and staging of the various Butterfly editions.
 So, I contacted the organizers and directors… and I am so glad I did.

 The casting and directing was so diverse, it’s quite exciting.
-I had written the play for one feminine voice, suggesting the possibility of a duette or an ensemble.
-Not only were all these varieties done, but in combinations I would not have thought of – and transcending gender.
+I had written the play for one feminine voice, suggesting the possibility of a duet or an ensemble.
+Not only were all these options realized, but in combinations I would not have thought of – and transcending gender.

-The Butterfly’s first appearance was in Bridport, England, by Sally Lemsford in a one woman play, in a street car.
-I am quite fond of site-specific performances and the new and unexpected flavours that come along with that.
-I recall an instant when a cat walked onto the podium while I was performing my play ‘Turaab,’ in Turkey.
-Another time, dancing with bird wings in the bay area, the sun shone at the very end of the performance – as if the sky was ‘working the lights.’
+The Butterfly’s first appearance was in Bridport, England, performed by Sally Lemsford as a one woman play, in a street car.
+I am quite fond of site-specific performances and the new and unexpected flavors that come along with that.
+I recall an instant when a cat walked onto the podium while I was performing my play Turaab in Turkey.
+Another time, dancing with bird wings in the Bay Area, the sun shone at the very end of the performance – as if the sky was “working the lights.”

-The Wilbury Theatre group at the University of Rhode Island cast The Butterfly with one female actor playing the elements and several mixed-gender actors playing the human(s).
+The Wilbury Theater Group at the University of Rhode Island cast The Butterfly with one female actor playing the elements and several mixed-gender actors playing the human(s).
 This surprised me at first.
-My inclination would have been to cast one human and many elements, as I regarded the human as the one going through a transformation and the elements of nature as ‘the one and the many.’
+My inclination would have been to cast one human and many elements, as I regarded the human as the one going through a transformation and the elements of nature as “the one and the many.”
 However, if we look at the butterfly as the metamorphosing being in conversation with multiple humans, it makes the experience universal.
 Again… another way to look at it – another effect.

 Culture Park Theater in Massachusetts staged the play with a woman and a man, standing with their backs to each other.
 Now that would have never come to my mind!
 But oh wow, what a beautiful image.
-I might have thought of including male voices amongst the elements of nature, but as a duette with a man!
+I might have thought of including male voices amongst the elements of nature, but as a duet with a man!
 But why not?
-In nature, there are both, feminine and masculine – as we all have both functioning within us.
+In nature, there are both, feminine and masculine – as we all have both expressed within us.

-Then there were the young Womxn’s voices in Colorado whose poster keeps drawing a smile on my face [featured image.]
-They represented the humans by three performers standing center stage, with seven performers representing the elements appearing around them – as if heard and not seen.
+Then there were the young womxns voices in Colorado whose poster keeps drawing a smile on my face [featured image.]
+They represented the humans with three performers standing center stage, and the elements with seven performers appearing around them – as if heard and not seen.
 A few weeks before the performance, the team had gone on a retreat in the mountains, to work while being immersed in nature.
-“The tone and content of this play unleashed a new maturity amongst the group,’ told me Sarah Fahmy, who directed the play in Colorado.
+“The tone and content of this play unleashed a new maturity amongst the group,” said Sarah Fahmy, who directed the play in Colorado.

-This is the ideal scenario, where a written play results in a product (performance) and serves as a process for the actors, and hence the audience.
-Add to that an environmental initiative.. well, can it get better than that!
+This is the ideal scenario, when a written play results in a product (performance) and serves as a process for the actors, and hence the audience.
+Add to that an environmental initiative.. well, it can’t get better than that!

-The young womxs took the symbol of the butterfly and made it their own, during a climate strike on September 20th 2019 at the Colorado University campus, where a 16 years old Finny Guy declared on the megaphone: “If a dove is the symbol of peace, then a butterfly is the symbol of change.” ” [report here]
+The young womxns took the symbol of the butterfly and made it their own during a Climate Strike on September 20, 2019 at the University of Colorado campus, where a 16-year-old Finny Guy declared on the megaphone: “If a dove is the symbol of peace, then a butterfly is the symbol of change.” [report here]

 Yes.
 Young people will lead the way to a greener future.
 I know that with all my heart.

-As a performer, I could resist doing my own interpretation of the play.
-I presented it as a one-person audio-performance, launchig with it my podcast: ArabWomanTalking.
+As a performer, I couldn’t resist doing my own interpretation of the play.
+I presented it as a one-person audio-performance, launching with it my podcast ArabWomanTalking.

-Finally, I’ve said this before, but I will say it again.
-Thank you CTTA for a most rewarding experience – professionally and personally.
-From the theme of ‘lighting the way,’ to the process of writing and the insight that brought, to seeing The Butterfly spread her wings, to connecting with wonderful people around the world who share the love for the environment and the performing arts.
+Finally, I’ve said this before, but I will say it again: Thank you CCTA for a most rewarding experience – professionally and personally.
+From the theme of “Lighting the Way,” to the process of writing, and the insight that it brought, to seeing The Butterfly spread her wings, to connecting with wonderful people around the world who share a love for the environment and the performing arts.
 It leaves me feeling expansive and optimistic.
 I guess that’s happens when you talk about something that really matters to you.
 Always good to remember.
 When it comes from the heart, it’s usually right on.

-This blog entry would not be complete without mentioning Raúl Hernández and Homero Gómez, two activists campaigning for the conservation of monarch butterflies and the woods in which they hibernate in Mexico.
+I would be remiss if I didn’t mention Raúl Hernández and Homero Gómez, two activists campaigning for the conservation of monarch butterflies and the woods in which they hibernate in Mexico.
 Both those men were found dead at the beginning of 2020 as a result of their activism.
-May they rest in peace, and may our world be freed from the greed that is killing nature and the heroes who strive to honour and protect it. [read BBC report here]
+May they rest in peace, and may our world be freed from the greed that is killing nature and the heroes who strive to honor and protect it. [read BBC report here]

 Photo credits on this page:

-Young Womnx Voices [cover image] Photo from ralley: By Beth Osnes.
+Young Womxn Voices [cover image] Photo from rally: By Beth Osnes.